We Appreciate the Penicillin, But … Mold’s Effect on Health

+Sure, a good cleaning is important: And big cities have great services, like NYC maid services and Chicago maid services, but this is also easy at-home solutions.
 Toxic mold grows in water-damaged areas of buildings and can flourish when conditions become favorable such as the transition from winter to spring.
 Be proactive.
 Check for leaks or water damage and get it fixed before mold colonies explode and spew toxic particles called mycotoxins throughout your home.
 Clean your gutters.
 Inspect your attic, garage (including the car) and under the house for visible mold and possible leaks.
 Mold also likes to grow under mattresses, around windowsills, in bathrooms and areas of your home that don’t get heated or cleaned regularly.

 Toxic mold creates mycotoxins and can affect every system in your body.
 “Mold brain” is a real issue that keeps many otherwise smart people from realizing and dealing with a mold problem in their homes!
 It’s obvious when there is a dank, musty smell or black stuff growing on walls, but guess what?
 Toxic mold doesn’t necessarily have a smell at all and it’s often lurking unseen in hidden places.